MuNuChapterHKN/GitMasterclass/source/FAQ/Part2.md

 What is the meaning of the GNSS acronym?

 ### FAQ034
+How to exit VIM?

 ### FAQ035
+Name three famous operating systems.

 ### FAQ036
+Why is version control important for managing code in software development?

 ### FAQ037
+Define the acronyms "CPU" and "GPU" in the context of computer hardware.

 ### FAQ038
+What programming language is often associated with web development and design?

 ### FAQ039
+In networking, what does "DNS" stand for?

 ### FAQ040
+Explain the purpose of the "if-else" statement in programming.